 Doug Grelowski of DAT Media, Mark Ellestad of Hexagon Studio, Communications Specialist Tokie Brideaux, Connie’s Alterations, and Reena Fabrics have provided services essential to our presentations at discounted rates.

 The Alberta Foundation for the Arts provided generous funding for our November 2016, December 2016 and February 2017 concerts at Immigrant Services, Heartland Agency, and YWCA, as well as our November 2017 concerts at Immigrant Services and the Central Library.
+They are also supporting us in our 2018-2019 ventures, to include performances at Calgary Immigrant Women’s Association, the Heartland Agency, and the New Central Library.
+We are most thankful for their contributions!

 The National Arts Centre’s Music Alive Program sponsored us for our February-March 2018 pre-concert sessions and performances at the Centre for Newcomers and Immigrant Services.
 They have committed to 2 more years of funding, for which we are most grateful.